spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 **Q. Do these changes apply to public projects as well?**
 A. No, these changes are applicable to top-level namespaces with private visibility.
 At this time, public projects in a top-level namespace with public visibility do not have a user limit.
 If you're a public open source project, you should consider applying for the [GitLab for Open Source Program](/solutions/open-source/), which provides access to the GitLab Ultimate features and entitlements for free.

 **Q. What happens if I change the top-level visibility from private to public?**
 A. The namespace is [publicly visible](https://docs.gitlab.com/ee/user/public_access.html), this includes information such as members, issues, and merge requests.
 The namespace will be indexed by search engines.

 **Q. Do these changes apply to private projects within a top-level namespace with public visibility?**
 A. User limits are currently applied based on the visibility of the top-level namespace.
 We will monitor how top-level namespaces with public visibility are using private projects to identify whether any limits on such projects are needed.

 **Q. When are these changes effective?**
-A. The new user limit on the free SaaS tier will not be applied before 2022-10-19 to new and existing free SaaS top-level namespaces with private visibility.
+A. User limits will not be applied before 2022-10-19 to top-level namespaces with private visibility on GitLab SaaS.
+We intend to roll out application of these limits gradually, impacted users will be notified in-app at least 60 days prior to the user limits being applied.

 **Q. Will I be personally notified of the changes?**
-A. Namespaces impacted by this change will receive an in-product notification in the coming weeks.
-Those who do not engage with the in-app notification will also receive an email notification approximately four weeks prior to the effective date.
+A. We intend to roll out application of these limits gradually, impacted users will be notified in-app at least 60 days prior to the user limits being applied.

 ### Managing User Limits (Free tier only)